mac999/llm-media-art-demo/README.md

 The repository includes examples to experiment with generative art, live music coding, and real-time audio manipulation.</br>
 In addition, you can find Text-to-3D model tool the below link.
-- [Text-to-3D model](https://medium.com/@laputa99999/using-open-source-models-with-blender-for-ai-assisted-3d-modeling-comparative-study-with-openai-9848209f93b8): Using Open-Source Models with Blender for AI-Assisted 3D Modeling: Comparative Study with OpenAI GPT
+- [Text-to-3D model code](https://github.com/mac999/blender-llm-addin): Using Open-Source Models with Blender for AI-Assisted 3D Modeling: Comparative Study with OpenAI GPT

 ---